 Stipules in general are apendages emerging in most cases at the base of the petiole (leaf stalk).
 They can appear in a range of different forms; as a pair of rolled up sheaves (encasing the developing leaf and being discarded as the leaf unfurls), as tendrils (without being discarded), as small leaves and also as spines.
 They can be easily noticeable to minute in size.
 The presence or absence of stipules, their different appearances and scaring of young branches (after detaching) can greatly assist in identification of native Australian tree species.

 1. Stipules on a Moreton Bay Fig can be up to 15cm long and leave a slanting scar on the branchlet.
 (Alternate leaf arrangement)

 2. Stipules removed to show unfurling leaf.

-3. Stipules on a Small-leaved Fig at 3 cm in size, other tree species can feature stipules at only a few mm in length.
+3. Stipules of the Small-leaved Fig are up to 3cm long, other tree species can feature stipules only a few millimetres in length.

 4. Horizontal stipule scars left behind on the Native Guava Rhodomyrtus psidioides with an opposite leaf arrangement.

 5. The Crabapple Schizomeria ovata showing a stipule scar, which is an important identification characteristic for this tree species, as its leaf margins and leaf shape are very varied.